luisf1997cr/Tarea_4_ANPI/README.md

 > ./tester

-Or you can see all unit test using
+Or you can see all unit tests available using

 > ./tester --list_content